i-GameMan/i-GameMan/README.md

 * 🎶 I like complex chords more than basic ones
 * 🌙 I’m drawn to calm
 * ✨ I prefer quality over quantity
+* 🎸 Guitar player, into emotional and alternative rock tones
+* 🎧 Nirvana is my favorite band
+* 🎬 Anime fan, especially character-driven and darker stories (*CyberPunk Edgerunners* is my favorite)